 But, you might ask, what caused John’s first panic attack in the supermarket?
 He’d never had a panic attack before so there can’t have been a reference point?

 The truth is that most panic attacks are initially caused by raised levels of background stress.
-We feel overwhelmed, there’s too much we have to do, our minds are racing etc. And then one more thing, one more tiny stressor, becomes the proverbial straw that breaks the camel’s back.
+We feel overwhelmed, there’s too much we have to do, our minds are racing etc. Then one more thing, one more tiny stressor, becomes the proverbial straw that breaks the camel’s back.

 And when it happens – when we go into survival-mode-trance – the brain will always note the details of the immediate surroundings.
 And it is this that forms the pattern that the brain will later match to.
 “Watch out for queues/aisles/trolleys/bright lights etc. These could be dangerous,” is the message coming from the survival brain.